 "You promise?" she replied after a moment.
 "You really, really promise?"

 "In the park, I promise," he repeated with a little laugh, releasing her hand.
 "Now go on!
 It's getting late."

 "Okay!"
 Ivy took a few steps forward before turning and surprising the Doctor with a hug.
 He smiled and patted her on the head as she detached herself and ran up to the front door, standing on tiptoe to press the bell.
 Feeling certain that she would be fine, the Doctor made his way back to the TARDIS where Mel and Margaret, both of them bubbling with excitement, insisted that they go to Paradise Towers at once.
 With a smile, the Doctor complied.
 He didn't realise it would be quite some time before he saw Ivy again.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Princess_KanakoWrite a Review